Aquarius migrants step ashore in Spain after week-long ordeal - Journal du Cameroun

 Spain eventually stepped in and agreed to receive the refugees as a “political gesture” to “oblige Europe to forge a common policy to a common problem,” Foreign Minister Josep Borrell said.

-Madrid on Saturday said it had accepted an offer from France — who had angered Rome by branding it irresponsible — to welcome Aquarius migrants who “meet the criteria for asylum”.
+France said Saturday it would welcome Aquarius migrants who meet the criteria for asylum.

-Prime Minister Pedro Sanchez thanked French President Emmanuel Macron for his gesture, saying it was “exactly the kind of cooperation Europe needs” at this hour.
+“The situation can not repeat itself.
+The inaction of Europe is criminal,” SOS Mediterranee cofounder Sophie Beau told a news conference in Valencia.

+MSF emergency coordinator Karline Kleijer said the affair shows “how Europe has lost its moral compass in the Mediterranean.”

 The plight of the Aquarius has again highlighted the failure of EU member states to work together to deal with the influx of migrants since 2015.